fcboucher/BBMV/FAQ-Troubleshooting.md

 ### What about trait-dependent diversification?

-Wayne P. Maddison has showed us that trait evolution and diversification should be estimated jointly.
-Latter on Rich G. Fitzjohn has developped the R diversitree package to do it.
-The *FPK* model suffers from this issue exactly as other tait evolution models do.
+Wayne P. Maddison and colleagues have showed us that trait evolution and diversification should be estimated jointly.
+Latter on Rich G. Fitzjohn has developped the R *diversitree* package to do it.
+The *FPK* model suffers from this issue exactly as other trait evolution models do.

 Since we use a discretization procedure to fit the likelihood of the *FPK* model, it is possible to use the machinery of diversitrees's *MuSSE* framework to jointly estimate trait evolution and trait-dependent diversification.
 This is one of my plans in the mid-term, but feel free to experiment with it: the *DiffMat_backwards* function will help you create a matrix of transition rates between points on the trait grid given a potential *V(x)*.
 You will then need to rename each of the elements of this matrix in the format used by *diversitree* (*q01*, *q12*, etc.).
-Luckily, most of these transition rates are 0.
+Luckily, most of these transition rates are 0, which in *diversitree* can be set using the *constrain* function.